yam-finance/synths-sdk/README.md

 const upunksAsset = await synthsSDK.connectAsset("upunks-0921");

-// User implementation for a local development environment
-// Passing this object in the initialization is optional const chainId = 1;
+// User implementation for a local development environment const chainId = 1;
 const userAssetsConfig: SynthsAssetsConfig = {
   [chainId]: {